-The Roth 401(k) is a 21st Century invention, made official just in 2006.
-And it has been offered by an increasing number of employers every year since.
+The Roth 401(k) is a 21st-century invention, made official just in 2006.
+It has been offered by an increasing number of employers every year since.
 It may even be an option in your company's retirement plan package.
 But how is a Roth 401(k) different from a traditional 401(k)?
 And is it right for you?
 Let’s find out.

-Like a 401(k), it’s offered by an employer, contributions are taken out of your paycheck and can be invested for retirement in a number of defined investment choices.
-Like a Roth IRA, contributions are made after tax (unlike pre-tax 401(k) contributions) but the money is generally not taxed again, even when withdrawn at retirement at or after age 59 ½.
-(I say "generally" because Roth withdrawal rules are slightly trickier.
-For example, you must be invested five consecutive years before you withdraw the money.)
+A Roth 401(k) is exactly what it sounds like: it’s a combination of a 401(k) and a Roth IRA.
+Like a 401(k), it’s offered by an employer.
+Contributions are taken out of your paycheck and can be invested for retirement in a number of defined investment choices.
+Like a Roth IRA, contributions are made after-tax (unlike pre-tax 401(k) contributions), but the money is never taxed again, even when withdrawn at retirement or after age 59 1/2.
+It must be a qualified distribution to avoid taxation.
+You must also be invested for five consecutive years before you withdraw the money.

 Roth 401(k) Contribution Limits